ArduPilot/ardupilot_wiki/common/source/docs/common-relay.rst

 Relay Switch
 ============

-A "Relay" is an digital output pin on the flight controller that can be switched between 0 volts and either 3.3V or 5V.
-Similar to a servo it allows the flight controller to invoke some action from another device on the vehicle.
+A "Relay" is an digital output pin on the autopilot that can be switched between 0 volts and either 3.3V or 5V.
+Similar to a servo it allows the autopilot to invoke some action from another device on the vehicle.
 Up to 4 pins can be defined as relays in Copter, and 6 in Plane and Rover.

 Relay pins on the Pixhawk
 =========================